qrvey/partner-portal/docs-v2/composer/data/web-form/publishing/publishing-web-forms.md

 ---
 <div style={{textAlign: "justify"}}>

 Qrvey makes it easy to publish your web forms just about anywhere.
-In this article, we’ll discuss different ways you can use your forms, surveys, and quizzes.
+This article discusses different ways you can use your forms, surveys, and quizzes.
+For information on embedding web forms, see [Embedding Web Forms](../publishing/embedding-web-forms.md).

 > **Note:** Before you can use or share any web forms, you must first activate the web form by clicking the **Activate** button at the top of the Publish page.
 To pause and make changes to your web form, you will need to click the **Pause** button.